derrick-x/derrick-x.github.io/ml-articles/machine-learning-math.md

 ## Pay Attention
 A major difficulty with conversational bots is its ability to remember the past.
 Transformers take advantage of a revolutionary algorithm to remember context proposed by the paper *Attention is All You Need*, called attention.
 While recurrent neural networks were able to remember context, its processing mechanism was sequential, unable to be parallelized, and had very unstable gradients in the training process.
 Attention mitigates these issues, making it faster and more accurate for larger context sizes.
 Visualize the input as a list of embedding vectors, representing a text sequence.
 For example, there might be 8 vectors representing the incomplete sentence "The quick brown fox jumps over the lazy".
 Attention assumes that every token could have some sort of influence on every other token, so we want to compute what those influences are and how to adjust the vectors to include its more refined contextual meaning.
 We create an nxn attention matrix to compare every pair of tokens.
 We then use three matrices to determine how their embedded vector entries should be updated.
-### Query Matrix
+### Query, Key, and Value Matrices
 The first of these matrices is the query matrix.
 This matrix is multiplied to every vector to produce a list of query vectors.
 Think of query vectors as a question that we want the corresponding token to ask of its context.
 In the example sentence, the token "fox" might have the query "are there any adjectives that change my definition?"
 The query matrix should be learned to produce these useful questions when applied to embedded vectors.
 Like with most machine-learned patterns, what the queries actually mean is often not understandable by humans.
-### Key Matrix
 The next matrix used in attention is the key matrix.
 Like with the query matrix, the key matrix is also multiplied to every vector to produce a list of key vectors.
 Key vectors are not exactly answers to queries, but more like how relevant the corresponding token to a query asked by another token.
 This "relevance" value is measured by the dot product of the query vector of one token with the key vector of another token.
 For example, in the query I gave above, the tokens "quick" and "brown" should have key vectors that have a high dot product with the query vector of "fox".
 The other tokens should have low dot products, indicating they aren't relevant to being adjectives of "fox".
 This table of dot products will be used to measure the "relevance" between tokens for that layer.[^6]
-### Value Matrix
 Now, we have a table of dot products for every pair of tokens in the context window.
 The final step of attention is to figure out how to change the vectors to incorporate contextual meaning.
 This is calculated with a third matrix, the value matrix.
 This matrix is multiplied to every token to get the value vectors.
 Those vectors are then scaled by the dot products and added to the corresponding query tokens in the query-key token pairs.
 In the example of "quick brown fox", we take the value vectors of "quick" and "brown", multiply them by the dot products of their key vectors with the query vector of "fox", and add it to the embedding vector of "fox".
 The resulting "fox" vector should also somehow represent that it is quick and brown.
 ### Final Attention Formula
 Unlike the convention in pure linear algebra, where vectors are often represented as columns, transformer models represent each token’s embedding as a row in a matrix.